Is Chicken Really That Good For Us?

 Image Credit: AdobeStock

-Chicken is presented to us as the pinnacle of “clean eating,” and we’re told it’s an ideal source of protein because it’s lower in calories and fat than red meat.
-But is chicken healthy, and how does it compare to plant-based protein sources?
+Chicken is presented to us as the pinnacle of ‘clean eating’ and we’re told it’s an ideal source of protein because it’s lower in calories and fat than red meat.
+But is chicken as healthy as we’re told it is, and how does it compare to plant-based protein sources?

 Keep reading to learn why chicken is far from the superfood it’s made out to be.